matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 DNSSEC [@!RFC4033] [@!RFC4034] [@!RFC4035] in a time where the root zone and many top level domains (TLDs) were unsigned, to help entities with signed zones under an unsigned parent zone, or that have registrars that don't accept DS records.
-As of May 2019, the root zone is signed and 1389 out of 1531 TLDs have a secure delegation from the root; thus DLV has served its purpose and can now retire.
+The root zone is signed since July 2010 and as of May 2019, 1389 out of 1531 TLDs have a secure delegation from the root; thus DLV has served its purpose and can now retire.

 # Discussion